asmitamohanty/EmoteTune/README.md

 * 12-13-2024
 * Transformer with GMM

 * Vaswani, A. (2017).
 Attention is all you need.
-Advances in Neural Information Processing Systems.Karlis, Dimitris & Xekalaki, Evdokia.
+Advances in Neural Information Processing Systems.
+* Karlis, Dimitris & Xekalaki, Evdokia.
 (2003).
 Mixtures Everywhere.

 * asmitamo@usc.edu,shrinidh@usc.edu